 New Zealand also uses a minimum forest width of 30 metres, which removes linear shelterbelts from the forest category.
-The width and height of linear shelterbelts can vary as they are trimmed and topped from time to time.
-Further, they form part of non-forest land uses, namely cropland and grassland as shelter to crops and/or animals.
+The width and height of linear shelterbelts can vary, because they are trimmed and topped from time to time.
+Further, they form part of nonforest land uses, namely cropland and grassland as shelter to crops and/or animals.